EthanBarlevy/SoftwareDesignPatterns/README.md

-Files from CSC360 - Software design patterns
+Files from CSC360 - Software design patterns.
 All of the projects will be showcasing  and utalizing different design patterns in c++